Two beautiful waterfalls accessible to everyone via a short boardwalk trail through a hemlock ravine filled with rhododendron.

 Arrive at the end of the boardwalk trail and Dingman’s Falls.

-Top of the falls.
+Top of Dingmans falls.

 Stairs continue uphill to an area above the falls.
-This is short and worthwhile but the best view of the falls is from below.
+This is short and worthwhile but the best view OF the falls is from below.

-Looking down on the falls
+Looking down on the falls from the stairs.

 Looking back on the boardwalk in the beginning.